Seattle Community College-Central Campus

 I teach history (US, women, Asian American / ethnic studies) at Seattle Central Community College in Washington state.
 Activism through AFT Seattle 1789 and the Asian Pacific American Labor Alliance informs my writing and teaching.
 My interest in community-based histories comes out of volunteering for Densho, Japanese American Legacy Project and community dialogue committees for the Wing Luke Asian Museum.
 I'm currently working with Washington Physicians for Social Responsibility's Hanford Nuclear Reservation curriculum project.

-Service-Learning to explore Sustainability part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Activities
+Service-Learning to explore Sustainability part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Activities

-Sustainability and Hanford Reach part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+Sustainability and Hanford Reach part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 Tracy Lai, Humanities/Social Sciences, Seattle Central Community College The struggle over Hanford Reach, the last wild stretch of the Columbia River, is difficult to understand unless we take an interdisciplinary ...